When buying off-the-plan, there are some key factors that you should consider

 Possible delays

-Estimated completion dates are always subject to change and may have significant delays due to construction progress, authority approvals, shortage of construction materials, weather, COVID-19 pandemic public health orders including restrictions on workers to name a few.
+Estimated completion dates are always subject to change and may have significant delays due to construction progress, authority approvals, shortage of construction materials and inclement weather.

 Developer's ability to make changes post Contract